4d/docs/website/translated_docs/pt/ViewPro/method-list.md

 #### Descrição

-The `VP Get sheet count` command <!-- REF #_method_.VP Get sheet count.Summary -->returns the number of sheets in the document loaded in *vpAreaName*.
+The `VP Get sheet count` command<!-- REF #_method_.VP Get sheet count.
+Summary -->returns the number of sheets in the document loaded in *vpAreaName*.
 <!-- END REF -->

 In *vpAreaName*, pass the name of the 4D View Pro area.